 New building permits have been filed to construct a four-story senior housing building and community center at 70 and 76 North Winchester Boulevard, Santa Clara.
 These addresses are part of the multi-building mixed-use development dubbed Santa Clara Agrihood.
 The City entered a private-public partnership with Core Companies to construct 1.5 acres of agriculture connected to 361 homes, of which the City will sell 181 as affordable.

-The development yields 241,400 square feet of residential space across three types of housing.
+The development yields 241,400 square feet of residential space across two types of housing.
 The 165-unit senior housing apartments at 76 North Winchester Boulevard produces 82,600 square feet of residential use across a 150,050 square foot building.
 There will be 70 studios, 84 single-bedrooms, and 11 two-bedroom apartments.
 Parking for 99 vehicles and 12 bicycles will take up 32,000 square feet.
 All units are planned to be sold as affordable housing.

 The single-story community center at 70 North Winchester Boulevard will include residential amenities and a cafe.
 The agricultural additions on-site include farmland, orchards, an olive grove, and an herb garden.
 Residents will also have access to a plethora of amenities, including an event lawn, dog park, fitness space, and outdoor lounging and dining areas.